JannesSP/Pythools/README.md

 If you dont add a relative or absolute path or you are using git, the project will be created in your current working directory.

 ## Patch Notes
+*   0.4.2
+    * fixed issue in orcid check
+    * fixed path issue when using git
 *   0.4.1
-    * fixed issue in path creation, now using os.path.join()
+    * fixed issue in path creation
+    * now using os.path.join()
 *   0.4
     * added latex project documents generation
     * additional information like author, supervisor, organisation, etc can be added